fingerprintjs/broyster/node/readme.md

 The following config options are available inside the browserStack section of the config:

 - `queueTimeout`: expressed in miliseconds, specifies the maximum amount of time to wait for a the BrowserStack queue to free up a slot.
 - `flags`: a unified set of extra arguments that will be passed to the browser.
-For example passing *incognito' will apply the relevant seting to the browsers for which the flags were specified (incongnito in Chrome, private mdoe in Firefox or nothing in the case of Safari):
+For example passing *incognito' will apply the relevant seting to the browsers for which the flags were specified (incongnito in Chrome, private mode in Firefox or nothing in the case of Safari):

 ``` js
   Incognito_Chrome: {